GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 ## Instruction Set Overview

-Instruction sets are broken down into four groups:
+The Assesmbly language instruction set goes in the **Operation** column, they can be broken down into four groups:

 * Data movement instructions
 * Arithmetic instructions